jemcek/packETH/README.md

 ### CLI version
 Type ./packETHcli -h  for available options.

+### packETHcli RECEIVER mode
+packETHcli also has a reveiver mode (-m 9).
+In this mode packEThcli counts packets and displays statistics.
+If you add a pattern into packets sent by packETH or packETHcli then only packets with valid pattern will be counted.
+See manual for more help.

 ## DONATIONS

 If you would like to increase my motivation for further development, you can make a donation.